buttplugio/buttplug/spec/README.md

 If you're interested in Buttplug Development, check out our [discord server](https://discord.buttplug.io)!

-There's also a message board for development and support at [metafetish.club](https://metafetish.club).
+We also have a [Github Discussions](https://www.crates.io/crates/buttplug) section of the repo for those interested.

 ## Building The Protocol Documents